przemekbok/sp-story-tile/README.md

 - **Tiles Per View**: Number of tiles to display at once (1-4)
 - **Field Name Settings**: Configure custom field names if they differ from defaults

+## Technical Details

+### PnP JS Integration

+This web part uses PnP JS (SharePoint Patterns and Practices JavaScript library) for SharePoint data operations, which offers several advantages:

+- Cleaner, more maintainable code for SharePoint operations
+- Improved error handling and fallback mechanisms
+- Better performance through optimized queries
+- More robust handling of various SharePoint field types

+### Image Field Handling

+The web part implements a multi-layered approach to retrieve image data from SharePoint:

+1. **Field Detection**: Automatically detects the internal name of the Image field
+2. **Multiple Retrieval Methods**:
+   - Uses `fieldValuesAsHtml` to extract image URLs from HTML representation
+   - Attempts direct access to image field data in various formats
+   - Uses RenderListDataAsStream as a fallback method
+3. **URL Processing**: Handles both relative and absolute URLs correctly

+This approach ensures maximum compatibility with different SharePoint configurations and field types.

 ## Development Notes

 - Built using SharePoint Framework (SPFx) 1.20.0
 - Uses React and Fluent UI components
 - Implements responsive grid layout with CSS Grid
+- Leverages PnP JS library for enhanced SharePoint operations

 ## Contributing